gabriel4649/JMdictDB/README.txt

       [Python-2.6 and later includes simplejson as module "json".] ply-2.5 -- YACC'ish parser generator.
       http://www.dabeaz.com/ply/
+    lxml-2.1.5 -- XML/XSLT library.
+Used by xslfmt.py for doing
+      xml->edict2 conversion.
     wxPython-2.8.9.1 -- (Optional) JMdictDB inludes a simple GUI interface to the database that is similar to the cgi interface.
 To run this requires wxPython.